dymmond/asyncmq/docs/features/flows.md

-# Flows & the `FlowProducer`
+# Flows & `FlowProducer`

 Flows let you treat multiple interdependent jobs as a single unit, perfect for orchestrating pipelines, DAGs, or any scenario where one task must wait for another.

 The `FlowProducer` class handles enqueuing jobs and wiring up their dependencies, using atomic operations when supported or falling back to safe sequential logic.

 ---